sharetribe/flex-docs/src/docs/ftw-configuration/ftw-env/index.md

   optimization, and social logins.
 Note that the value should not include a trailing slash.

+- **`REACT_APP_MARKETPLACE_NAME`**

+  Marketplace name in self-hosted marketplaces is set through environment variables.
+If not set, this defaults to 'Biketribe' in src/config/configDefault.js.

 - **`NODE_ENV`**

   Node env.
 Use 'development' for development and 'production' for